 - Computer Competency: All undergraduates at Florida State University must demonstrate basic computer competency prior to graduation.
 The specific computer competency skills needed vary from discipline to discipline.
 Thus, associated with each major is a required course(s) that provides instruction in the discipline-specific computer skills.
 Students should check with their major department to identify the course(s) designated by the department as satisfying computer competency in the major.
-A grade of "C-" or higher is required. - Natural Sciences Laboratory: Students must complete at least one credit hour of a Natural Sciences laboratory course.
+A grade of "C" or higher is required. - Natural Sciences Laboratory: Students must complete at least one credit hour of a Natural Sciences laboratory course.
 Students may complete the laboratory requirement either as a separate laboratory course (designated with the course suffix "L") or as a combined lecture/lab class (designated with the course suffix "C").
 A grade of "C-" or higher is required. - Civic Literacy: The State of Florida mandates that all students must demonstrate competence in Civic Literacy.
-To satisfy this requirement, students must do one of the following: - Complete either POS1041 American National Government or AMH2020 A History of the United States Since 1877 with a grade of "C-" or higher; - o Earn credit for either POS1041 or AMH2020 through completion of one or more of the following: - Advanced Placement Government and Politics: United States exam with a score of 3 or more. - Advanced Placement United States History exam with a score of 4 or more. - CLEP American Government exam with a score of 50 or more; or - Obtain a score of 60 out of 100 on the U.S. Citizenship and Immigration Services Naturalization Test, which will be administered at the Testing Center at Florida State University.
+Visit http://liberalstudies.fsu.edu/students-advisors/civic-literacy-requirement for the most recent guidance on meeting the Civic Literacy requirement.